 3. Ability of non-profit organizations to attract venture capital

 Organizations like Communitech and the Accelerator Centre – also the products of public and private collaboration – have made a significant contribution to the growth of the Waterloo tech community.
 Not only do they provide the space and mentorship necessary to grow fledgling companies, but they also advocate on the tech community’s behalf and attract the attention of venture capital.
 In the last few years alone, companies like North, ApplyBoard, Faire, eSentire and others have attracted hundreds of millions of dollars in investment while appearing on lists of high-potential Canadian tech companies.

 This is a continuing focus area for Waterloo.
 Just months ago, our community opened a new light rail transit system that connects many of our area’s top tech innovation assets: both universities, the Kitchener and Waterloo cores, companies like Google and Shopify, and support organizations like Communitech and the Accelerator Centre.
 Waterloo is the smallest community in Canada to launch a light rail system.

 Over the last few years, consistent advocacy has seen an expansion in rail service between Waterloo and Toronto, substantial new investment in further expanding this to “all-day, two-way” service in the near future and new options for reaching Toronto Pearson International Airport, including Greyhound buses.

-Want to learn more about Waterloo?
-Download our “Waterloo: At a glance” booklet or contact our team of business expansion professionals now.
+Reach out to our team of business expansion professionals now.